michaelweylandt/SSTPCA-Reproducibility/README.md

 To reproduce all analysis, simply run `make` at the top level of this directory.
-To reproduce a particular figure or experiment, navigate to the appropriate subdirectory and run `make` there.
+To reproduce a particular figure or experiment, navigate to the appropriate sub-directory and run `make` there.

 The organization of this repository mirrors the organization of the paper: